RON REGEV

 Haran Meltzer is Principal Cello of the Israel Philharmonic Orchestra, with whom he has performed as a soloist under the baton of Zubin Mehta.
-He has also appeared with the Israel Chamber Orchestra, the Israel Camerata Orchestra, the Israel Sinfonietta Beer Sheva, the Tel-Aviv Soloists Ensemble and the Ashdod Symphony Orchestra.
-As a student he
+He has also appeared with the Israel Chamber Orchestra, Israel Camerata Orchestra, Israel Sinfonietta Beer Sheva, Tel-Aviv Soloists Ensemble and Ashdod Symphony Orchestra.
+As a student, he received scholarships from the

 Plamena Mangova ©Marco Borggreve

-Bulgarian pianist Plamena Mangova’s career developed after she won top prizes at Paloma O’Shea (Santander) and Queen Elisabeth (Brussels) Competitions.
-Her teachers include Marina Kapatsinskaya and the legendary pianist Dmitri Bashkirov (Reina Sofia School, Madrid).
-She is a graduate of the Queen Elisabeth College of Music (Belgium).
-She has performed in prestigious halls throughout the
+Bulgarian pianist Plamena Mangova’s career developed after she won top prizes at the Paloma O’Shea (Spain) and Queen Elisabeth (Belgium) Competitions.
+Her teachers include Marina Kapatsinskaya and Dmitri Bashkirov at the Reina Sofia School in Madrid, and she is a graduate of the Queen Elisabeth College of Music in Brussels.
+Mangova has performed in prestigious

 Plamena Mangova Read More »

-Mark Karlinsky studied with Anna Rosnovsky at the ‘Musicians for Tomorrow’ school (founded by Maxim Vengerov), continuing with Irina Etigon (a former student of David Oistrakh) and with Michaela Martin at the Barenboim-Said Academy in Berlin.
-In Israel he has participated since 2015 in the Jerusalem Music Centre’s programme for outstanding young musicians.
-He has
+Mark Karlinsky studied with Anna Rosnovsky at the ‘Musicians for Tomorrow’ School founded by Maxim Vengerov, and continued with Irina Etigon, a former student of David Oistrakh, and with Michaela Martin at the Barenboim-Said Academy in Berlin.
+He has participated in the Jerusalem Music Centre’s David Goldman Programme for Outstanding Young Musicians, and has received

 Mark Karlinsky Read More »